Artificial Glaciers of Ladakh

 The problem is getting worse with time as Himalayan glaciers are disappearing due to global warming and local pollution.

-This winter after two years of experiments at SECMOL Alternative Indtitute the Pheyang Monastery near the institute will see the making of ice stupa from artificial glaciers which store this wasting winter water in the form of ice mountains that melt and feed the farms when water is most needed by the farmers.
+This winter after two years of experiments at SECMOL Alternative Institute the Pheyang Monastery near the institute will see the making of ice stupa from artificial glaciers which store this wasting winter water in the form of ice mountains that melt and feed the farms when water is most needed by the farmers.
 This project has been initiated by His Holiness Drikung Skyabgon Chetsang Rinpochey and executed in partnership with SECMOL.
+To provide a platform for further innovations, The Himalayan Institute of Alternatives, Ladakh(HIAL) is being planned.